 JAM is intended to stimulate and encourage people of all ages to participate in jazz - to study the music, attend concerts, listen to jazz on radio and recordings, read books about jazz, and more.

-Learn more about this year’s featured musician, find teacher resources, and explore the role of democracy in his work.
+Learn more about this year’s featured musician through museum blogs, collections, teacher resources, and programs.

 Join us for concerts, free daytime events, or explore original instruments on view here at the museum in April.